 Battery replacement

-Batteries are essential to second-hand electric and hybrid cars — and sometimes they need maintenance or even replacements.
+Batteries are essential to second-hand electric and hybrid cars — and sometimes they need maintenance or even replacement.

 Tire replacement and maintenance

-In the Netherlands, mechanics usually advise drivers to replace all of their tires every three to four years, even if there aren’t any obvious signs of wear or damage.
+In the Netherlands, mechanics usually advise drivers to replace all of their tyres every three to four years, even if there aren’t any obvious signs of wear or damage.

 Of course, you can get the replacement at your usual car repair and maintenance shop.
-The tire replacement cost and services depend on your shop but it ranges between €60 to €360 per tire.
+The tyre replacement cost and services depend on your shop, but it ranges between €60 to €360 per tyre.

 Charging system repair and replacement

-Likewise, with a car battery, you might find your second-hand car has some hitches with the charging system, especially if the previous owner or yourself charged the car often.
+Likewise, with a car battery, you might find your second-hand car has some hitches with the charging system, especially if the previous owner or you charged the car often.

-For example, the wiring could have corroded or loosened or a fuse has blown.
-Whatever the issue is, car mechanics can resolve the issue.
+For example, the wiring could have corroded or loosened, or a fuse could have blown.
+Whatever the issue is, car mechanics can resolve it.
 The exact costs depend on your car repair and maintenance shop.

 Are you planning on buying and driving a second-hand car?
 Share with us your best car-purchasing tips!